Phnom Penh: Demographics

 As of 2019, Phnom Penh had a population of 2,129,371 people, with a total population density of 3,136 inhabitants per square kilometre in a 679 km2 city area.
 The population growth rate of the city is 3.92%.
 The city area has grown fourfold since 1979, and the metro area will continue to expand in order to support the city's growing population and economy.

 A survey by the National Institute of Statistics in 2017 showed that 95.3% of the population in Phnom Penh are Khmer, 4% Chams, and 0.7% others, predominantly Chinese, Vietnamese, and other small ethnic groups who are Thai, Budong, Mnong Preh, Kuy and Chong.

 The official language is Khmer, but English and French are widely used in the city.
 The number of slum-inhabitants at the end of 2012 was 105,771, compared with 85,807 at the start of 2012.

 Note: As stated in the "History" paragraph (The 1998 Census put Phnom Penh's population at 862,000; and the 2008 census was 1.3 million.) the information collides with the information provided in the "Historical population" table.
 Needs editing.

 Religion

 The state religion is Theravada Buddhism.
 More than 97.8% of the people in Phnom Penh are Buddhists.
-Chams have been practicing Islam for hundreds of years.
-Small percentage follow Christianity.
+Chams, South Asians, and small minority of Khmers have been practicing Islam for hundreds of years.
+A small percentage follow Christianity.
+Mosques, Churches and Buddhist Temples can be found in the City.